Bucked-Up/cart-shopify/README.md

 }
 ```

+You can add a noCart option to a button.

 You can add how much you want from the product depending on the button, the discountCode and the products you want from the specific button.
 Ex:

 ```